Harassment from United Credit Recovery Bureau (UCRB)?

 - Hiding their identity: Some debt collectors go as far as pretending to be someone else when they contact you.
 They disguise and try to communicate with you in anonymity.
 This is why the FDCPA makes it a rule for debt collectors to clearly introduce themselves when they call you.
 You have the right to know who they are and who they represent.

-- Calling third parties: Some debt collectors may bypass the debtor and begin calling their friends and families.
+- Calling third parties: United Credit Recovery Bureau may bypass you and begin calling your friends and families.
 This is unacceptable.

 - Phone Harassment: United Check Recovery Bureau phone harassment is not a strange occurrence.
 Although not accredited by the BBB, there have been several complaints of phone harassment filed against them with the organization.